avitorio/outstatic/apps/docs/outstatic/content/docs/getting-started.md

 - `OST_GITHUB_ID` with your GitHub Client ID.

 - `OST_GITHUB_SECRET` with your GitHub Client secret.

-- `OST_TOKEN_SECRET` with a random string with at least 32 characters.
-You can generate a random string using [this service](https://onlinehashtools.com/generate-random-sha256-hash?&count=1).

 Click on Deploy and wait until it's done.